 - Heat a heavy bottom cast iron pan (or other oven-safe skillet) over medium-high heat and add 1 1/2 tablespoons olive oil.
 Once the oil is hot, add the onions and a pinch of sea salt and sauté until the onions begin to soften and become translucent, approximately 5 minutes.

-- Add the minced garlic and crushed red pepper flakes and cook for 30 seconds until fragrant.
+- Add the minced garlic and crushed red pepper flakes to the onions and cook for 30 seconds until fragrant.

-- Add the crushed tomatoes along with the juice to the pan, along with the red wine, brown sugar (if using), and chopped herbs.
+- Add the crushed tomatoes along with their juice to the pan, as well as the red wine, brown sugar (if using), and chopped herbs.
 Season with sea salt and freshly ground black pepper to taste and reduce the heat to medium-low and maintain a simmer for 20-30 minutes or until the sauce reduces and thicken, stirring occasionally.

 - Meanwhile, turn on your broiler.
 Then, bring a large saucepan of water to a boil and generously salt.
 Once the water is boiling, add the gnocchi and cook until the gnocchi float to the top of the boiling water.
 This should take 2-4 minutes.